SKKUAutoLab/ece5759_final_project/README.md

 <summary>Goals</summary>

 - Given a limited amount of training time (2 weeks), you must obtain the highest accuracy on the given dataset.
-- You must make prepare a submission file of the test-set:
+- You must make a submission file of the test-set:
   - Run prediction scripts in the Jupyter Notebook and obtain the results (.txt file) for each image.
   - Compress everything to a single zip file and rename it to: `student_id.zip`
 - **We will select the best result among three trials of each student and announce the result of each trial.**